 Fort Rock Lookout Point

 From there, you’ll reach a fork in the road.
-Remember when I said “don’t take Centennial” – keep that in mind for this part of the trail.
+Remember when I said “Don’t take Centennial” – keep that in mind for this part of the trail.

-You need to take the Fort Rock route.
-(Although you could take the Centennial Glen Route via Porters Pass, this is the route you’ll return on.)
+Note: You can take the Centennial Glen Route via Porters Pass, but this is the route you’ll return on if you follow my guide.

 Lamberts Lookout and Porters Pass